thijoubert/chulapa/collections/_posts/2021-10-19-Office365-Tokens-Lifetime.md

 <br/>
-## Option 1: Disabling "Keep me signed-in"?
+## Option 1: Disabling "Keep me signed-in"

 It is possible to hide the keep me signed-in feature in the organization's branding settings.